kubewarden/docs/docs/quick-start.md

 ## Wrapping up

-`ClusterAdmissionPolicy` is the core resource that a cluster operator has to manage.
+[[< cluster-admission-policy >]] is the core resource that a cluster operator has to manage.
 The `kubewarden-controller` module automatically takes care of the configuration for the rest of the resources needed to run the policies.

 ## What's next?